Load a Travel Trailer Safely

 Children on a see-saw.
 Pic: courtesy Getty Images.

-A centre-axled caravan behaves like this too.
+A centre-axled travel trailer behaves like this too.
 Where you locate stuff along its length has the same effect: its distance from the axle/s increases its ‘effective weight’.

-The effect of locating a 20 kg item at various distances from the axle/s of a caravan.
+The effect of locating a 20 kg (44 lb) item at various distances from the axle/s of a travel trailer.

-Locating a (say) 20 kg tool box directly over a caravan/s axle will have no effect on that caravan pitching or swaying.
-But if that tool box is half-way toward the back of the caravan (and that caravan then pitches or sways) – because it is further away from the axle/s that 20 kg tool box exerts a force as if it weighed 40 kg.
-If that tool box was on a 10 kg external rack at the rear of the caravan, it acts as if weighs around 80 kg and the rack an effective 40 kg.
-Knowing how to load a caravan safely requires doing the above.
+Locating a (say) 20 kg (44 lb) tool box directly over a travel trailers axle will have no effect on that travel trailer pitching or swaying.
+But if that tool box is half-way toward the back of the travel trailer (and that travel trailer then pitches or sways) – because it is further away from the axle/s that 20 kg (44 lb) tool box exerts a force as if it weighed 40 kg (88 lb).
+If that tool box was on a 10 kg (22 lb) external rack at the rear of the travel trailer, it acts as if weighs around 80 kg (175 lb) and the rack an effective 40 kg (88 lb).
+Knowing how to load a travel trailer safely requires doing the above.

-Each spare wheel carried on the rear of a caravan has the same effect.
-A tool box and rack thus acts as if were four times heavier at the back of a 7 metre caravan than in the middle.
+Each spare wheel carried on the rear of a travel trailer has the same effect.
+A tool box and rack thus acts as if were four times heavier at the back of a 7 metre travel trailer than in the middle.
 It not only exerts additional force when the trailer pitches and yaws (sways): it induces that pitching and swaying.

 The effect is similar at the front.
 The down and side forces on the tow vehicle cause that vehicle to pitch – and yaw sideways.
 That side force literally steers the tow vehicle by distorting its rear tyres.

-There is a common and very dangerous belief held by many caravan owners (and even a few caravan makers) that it is fine to have a heavy load at the rear as long as it is balanced by a similar load at the front.
+There is a common and very dangerous belief held by many travel trailer owners (and even a few travel trailer makers) that it is fine to have a heavy load at the rear as long as it is balanced by a similar load at the front.
 That is virtually a recipe for jack-knifing.
 The rig will seem ultra-stable much of the time, but if sway sets in at speed it may be impossible to stop it.
 The sway is likely to escalate and the rig to jack-knife.
 This is not an ‘opinion.
 It is basic Newtonian physics.

-Knowing how to load a caravan safely – summary
+Knowing how to load a travel trailer safely – summary

-Never have heavy items, particularly tool boxes, spare wheels and full jerry-cans, at the very front or rear of a caravan.
+Never have heavy items, particularly tool boxes, spare wheels and full jerry-cans, at the very front or rear of a travel trailer.

 Always load the tow vehicle to its maximum legally permitted weight.
-Keep the caravan’s loading as light as possible – and as close to the caravan’s axle/s as possible.
+Keep the travel trailer‘s loading as light as possible – and as close to the travel trailer‘s axle/s as possible.

-A caravan needs to be about 10% nose heavy, but do that by locating heavy stuff slightly ahead of the centre-line of the axle/s – not like a weight lifters barbell (that has all virtually all of the weight at the ends).
-This is why RV Book’s articles and publications so strongly condemn locating heavy spare wheels etc at the extreme rear of long caravans.
+A travel trailer needs to be about 10% nose heavy, but do that by locating heavy stuff slightly ahead of the centre-line of the axle/s – not like a weight lifters barbell (that has all virtually all of the weight at the ends).
+This is why RV Book’s articles and publications so strongly condemn locating heavy spare wheels etc at the extreme rear of long travel trailers.

-For a truly thorough plain English explanation of all this (and how to assess the stability of your own caravan) do see our book ‘Why Caravans Roll– and how to prevent it’.
+For a truly thorough plain English explanation of all this (and how to assess the stability of your own travel trailer) do see our book ‘Why Travel Trailers Roll– and how to prevent it’.